101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-7/course.md

 The given example is written in plain javascript to keep it simple.
 But you could also use the latest frameworks like React, Vue and Angular.

-All right, that is all you need to get started.
-Now make it beautiful and add more features.

 ## How to enhance your contract(s) and what's next?